 Meth is known for wreaking havoc on the body.
 Meth completely deteriorates the body due to the toxicity of the ingredients that lace the meth.
-Freon, battery lithium, battery acid, and paint thinner are some of the elements that can be found in meth.
+Freon, battery lithium, battery acid, and paint thinner are some of the elements found in meth.
 These ingredients age the body drastically.

-Meth can affect high blood pressure and high body temperature, as well as establish irregular heartbeats and rapid heart rhythms right away.
-Also, brain hemorrhage, collapse of the lungs, and convulsion are a concern.
+Meth can affect high blood pressure and increased body temperature, and establish irregular heartbeats and rapid heart rhythms right away.
+Also, brain hemorrhage, the collapse of the lungs, and convulsion are a concern.
 These symptoms can prove to be fatal if an overdose occurs.

-Damage to major organs.
 The kidneys, the lungs, the liver, the brain, and the heart are all in jeopardy of meth abuse and malnutrition.
-If abuse and malnutrition continues, some of these parts could have organ failure due to ailments generated by meth use.
+If abuse and malnutrition continue, some parts could have organ failure due to ailments generated by meth use.

 - Kidneys: Dehydration, urine retention, and high blood pressure can shut down the kidneys.